syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Edge labels placement

 Labels with long text at the edges of an axis may appear partially outside the chart.
-The [`EdgeLabelsDrawingMode`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~EdgeLabelsDrawingMode.html) property can be used to avoid the partial appearance of labels at the corners.
+The [`EdgeLabelsDrawingMode`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~EdgeLabelsDrawingMode.html) property is used to avoid the partial appearance of labels at the corners.

 {% tabs %}